Dodgeball: A True Underdog Story

-Dodgeball: A True Underdog Story (stylized as DodgeBall: A True Underdog Story) is a 2004 sports comedy film written and directed by Rawson Marshall Thurber and starring Vince Vaughn, Ben Stiller, Christine Taylor, and Rip Torn.
+Dodgeball: A True Underdog Story (stylized as DodgeBall: a TRUE underdog story) is a 2004 sports comedy film written and directed by Rawson Marshall Thurber, in his directorial debut, and starring Vince Vaughn, Ben Stiller, Christine Taylor, and Rip Torn.
 The film follows a group of unlikely misfits who enter a Las Vegas dodgeball tournament, needing the prize money to save their cherished gym from being taken over by a corporate health fitness chain.

 Theatrically released by 20th Century Fox on June 18, 2004, the film received generally positive reviews from critics and grossed $168.4 million on a $20 million budget.

-As of 2023, a sequel is in development.
+As of 2023, a sequel was in development.

 Plot

 Peter LaFleur is the owner of Average Joe's, a small, dilapidated and understaffed gym.
-When he defaults on the gym's mortgage, his cocky and vindictive business rival White Goodman, who owns Globo Gym across the street, purchases it.
+When he defaults on the gym's mortgage, his cocky and vindictive business rival White Goodman, who owns the high-end Globo Gym across the street, purchases it.
 Unless Peter can raise $50,000 in 30 days, Goodman will foreclose on and demolish Average Joe's to build a new auxiliary parking structure for his members.
 Goodman attempts to seduce attorney Kate Veatch, who is handling his account; disgusted, she cites conflict of interest (COI) to rebuff his disturbing advances.

 Peter, gym employees Dwight Baumgarten and Owen Dittman, and members Steve "The Pirate" Cowan, Justin Redman and Gordon Pibb, all decide to raise the required money.
 After an impromptu car wash suggested by Owen fails, Gordon suggests entering a dodgeball tournament in Las Vegas with a $50,000 grand prize.
 Justin obtains a 1950s-era training film for the group featuring Irish-American dodgeball legend Patches O'Houlihan.
 A Girl Scout Troop easily defeats them at the sub-regional qualifiers the following day, but are disqualified due to one member failing a drug test, resulting in Average Joe's winning by default.

 Having spied on Average Joe's using a hidden camera in a cutout of himself, Goodman forms his own dodgeball team, the Globo Gym Purple Cobras, and surprises Gordon by revealing he bypassed the mandatory qualification match due to his friendship with the chancellor.
-After watching their confrontation, Patches, now elderly and wheelchair-bound, approaches Peter, volunteering to coach the team.
+After watching their confrontation, Patches, now elderly and using a wheelchair, approaches Peter, volunteering to coach the team.
 Patches' unusual training regimen involves having them dodge wrenches, oncoming cars, and his constant insults.
-Despite her skills at the sport, Kate declines to join the team, again citing COI.
+Kate demonstrates her skills at the sport but declines to join the team, citing COI.

 Goodman arrives at Kate's house uninvited and reveals that he misled her boss about her stealing and drinking on the job, thus getting her fired from her law firm and freeing him to date her.
-Enraged, she rejects Goodman and joins the Average Joe's team.
+Instead, she rejects Goodman and joins the Average Joe's team.